VA Construction Loan

 How VA Construction Loans Work

 A VA construction loan lets eligible veterans, active-duty service members, and surviving spouses finance the building of a new home.
-It works differently from a standard VA purchase loan.
-Instead of buying a home that already exists, you're financing land and construction costs.
-The loan covers the build from start to finish, then converts into a regular VA mortgage once the home is complete.
+Instead of buying a home that already exists, the loan covers land and construction costs from the start.
+Once the build is complete, it converts into a standard VA mortgage.

-Beyond basic VA eligibility, construction loans carry some additional financial requirements.
-Most lenders require a minimum credit score of 640.
-Standard VA purchase loans sometimes go lower, but the added complexity of construction lending leads lenders to tighten that threshold.
-Your debt-to-income ratio still matters here.
-And the home must be your primary residence.
-You can't use a VA construction loan for a second home or investment property.
+Construction loans carry extra financial requirements compared to standard VA purchase loans.
+Most lenders require a minimum credit score of 640 for VA construction.
+Some are pushing that threshold to 680 or higher, particularly as the pool of lenders offering this product has narrowed.
+Standard VA purchase loans sometimes go lower, but construction lending is more complex, and most lenders respond by tightening their credit requirements.
+Your debt-to-income ratio still applies.
+The home must be your primary residence.
+You cannot use a VA construction loan for a second home or an investment property.

 “The builder requirement is the one thing most veterans don’t find out about until it’s already caused a problem.
 We’ve had buyers come to us after spending weeks with a builder, only to learn that builder has no interest in getting a VA Builder ID.
 Starting that conversation on day one changes everything.”